defold/doc/docs/en/tutorials/snake.md

 ### Update

 The `init()` function is called exactly once, when the script component is instantiated into the running game.
-The function `update()`, however, is called once **each frame**, so 60 times a second by default.
+The function `update()`, however, is called once **each frame**.
 That makes the function ideal for real-time game logic.

 The idea for the update is this: at some set interval do the following:

-1. Find where the head of the snake is, then make a new head in the position next to it that is offset by the current movement direction.
+1. Find where the head of the snake is, then make a new head at the position next to it that is offset by the current movement direction.
 So, if the snake is moving by X=1 and Y=0 and the current head is at location X=0 and Y=0, then the new head should be at X=1 and Y=0.
 2. Save the new head position in the list of segments that constitutes the snake.
 3. Get the position of the tail from the segment table.
 4. Clear the tail tile at this position.